 Novice investors should exercise extreme caution with futures contracts due to the high degree of borrowing typically involved.
 Borrowing large sums, coupled with extreme volatility exhibited by many commodity prices, make futures trading a particularly risky proposition.

 With inflation continuing to heat up, it doesn’t look as if the rally in commodities will slow anytime soon.
 Hopping on for the ride, even at these elevated levels, is tempting.

 But be sure to remember this: Commodities investing is always a high-risk, high-reward proposition, regardless of when, what and how.
-Newer investors might prefer a low-stakes alternative, like an app that lets you invest with just your "spare change."

 In order to minimize that risk, consider leaning on dividend-paying commodity producers and established commodity ETFs for the vast majority of your exposure — and staying as far away from margin as humanly possible.